JayaDubey/Coding/README.md

 # Coding
-Solving Problems from Codeforces, Codechef platforms
+Solving Problems from Codeforces, Codechef also other platforms